meilisearch/documentation/guides/advanced_guides/faceted_search.md

 > For a movie, its title or its director can be used as facets.

 A faceted search system provides users with a simple way to narrow down search results by selecting facets.
 A faceted navigation system is an **intuitive interface to display and navigate through content**.
 The facets are placed in the UI as filters which users can apply to refine the results in real-time.
-When the users perform a search, they are presented with a list of results and a list of facets (i.e., categories) as below:
+When users perform a search, they are presented with a list of results and a list of facets (i.e., categories) as below:

 ![Amazon UI](/amazon-facets.png)
-> Faceted navigation on Amazon where facets are placed on the left side.
+> Faceted navigation on Amazon: facets are displayed on the left column.

 ### How does it work?

 Faceted search, also known as faceted navigation, is a technique that combines traditional search with a **faceted classification of items**.
 Data is classified across multiple dimensions, called facets, so it can be accessed and ordered in multiple ways at a time.
+Facets describe the properties of the documents.
+They are document fields used as categories such as title, author, director, language, description, and so forth.
-This is a powerful feature that enables to build an intuitive navigation interface.
+Faceting is a powerful feature that enables to build an intuitive navigation interface.

 Both faceting and filtering help drill down into a subset of search results.
 However, **faceting differs from [filtering](/guides/advanced_guides/filtering.md)**.

+- **Filters** exclude some results based on criteria.
+They allow users to narrow down a set of documents to only those matching these chosen criteria.
+In other words, filtering is used to filter the returned results by adding constraints.
-Facets are document fields and provide grouping capabilities.
-They allow searching for specific fields rather than every field whereas filtering is used to filter the returned results by adding constraints.
+- **Facets** are a subset of filtering.
+They are more specific filters that pertain to the returned documents.
+Facets are document fields used as categories and thus provide grouping capabilities to search for specific fields rather than every field.
+They allow users to narrow down a set of documents by multiple dimensions.

-Field attributes can be used as facets.
-However, only fields of data type `string` or `array of strings` can be set up as facets.

 ### Setting Up Facets

-TODO

 To use an attribute as a facet, it **must be declared at indexing time as a faceted attribute**.

+Only fields of data type `string` or `array of strings` can be set up as facets.

 In order to use faceting, facet attributes must be declared at indexing.
 The `attributesForFaceting` field in the [settings](/references/settings.md) accepts a `[String]` that specifies which attributes to do faceting on.
 It defaults to `Null`.
 It should be noted that passing an empty array will reset all faceting attributes.
 In other words, any call to settings with a value for the attribute `attributesForFaceting` will overwrite the currently set faceting attributes.